 Dryer - Heat Management Systems

-• The GE Profile Harmony™ dryer employs two motors, two thermistors, two moisture sensors and variable heater to give you excellent drying performance.
+• The GE Profile Harmony™ Dryer employs two motors, two thermistors, two moisture sensors and a variable heater to give you excellent drying performance.

 Perfect Dry with Dual Thermistors